rpeshkov/pok3r-karabiner/README.md

 ## Known issues

-- When using right option as modifier, option+arrows combinations are not working
+- When using right_option as fn, left_option+arrows (i/j/k/l) don't work.
+Happens only on mac keyboard.
+On my Genius keyboard works fine.